 - asking for answers or corrections to previous exam questions.
-This query is not acceptable, because it is your work that is assessed and so your submissions need to reflect your own writing, ideas and thoughts. - asking for details of calculation, answers or corrections for lab-write ups before these are handed in.
+This query is not acceptable, because it is your work that is assessed and so your submissions need to reflect your own writing, ideas and thoughts.

+- asking for details of calculation, answers or corrections for lab-write ups before these are handed in.
 This query is not acceptable, because it is your work that needs to be assessed.
-Practical-related questions should be asked to demonstrators or lecturers during the lab sessions (in teaching labs or on Teams).

-- demonstrators should not be asked to provide details of calculations or to pre-correct your lab write ups at any time.
-All questions to demonstrators should be asked during the lab sessions (online or in teaching labs). - asking for slides or lecture notes of a module that you are not registered for.
+Practical-related questions should be asked to demonstrators or lecturers during the lab sessions. - demonstrators should not be asked to provide details of calculations or to pre-correct your lab write ups at any time.
+All questions to demonstrators should be asked during the lab sessions. - asking for slides or lecture notes of a module that you are not registered for.